 In the past decade, video footage has entered the court as familiar evidence.
-With closed-circuit televisions (CCTVs) in most public spaces, the general public needs privacy in light of legal proceedings.
-At Primeau Forensics, we offer audio and video redaction services to support privacy during litigation.
+With closed-circuit televisions (CCTVs), body cameras and other types of video evidence recorded in most public spaces, the general public needs privacy in light of legal proceedings.
+At Primeau Forensics, we offer audio redaction services and video redaction services to support privacy during litigation.

 When video footage becomes evidence, there is often information or people included in the clip that doesn’t relate to the case.
 This footage might come from a CCTV or a body-worn camera.
 Whatever the circumstances may be, audio and video redaction are methods to remove content not valuable to the court.

 Redaction is the intentional removal or concealment of information in a multimedia recording.
 The purpose of this document is to provide guidance for redaction of digital recordings and associated data, which may include video, audio, and metadata streams.
-The application of redactions may include, but are not limited to, video recorded by body-worn cameras, in-car video systems, digital video recorder systems, 9-1-1 phone calls, jail calling services, crime scene video, and video evidence collected during an investigation.
+The application of redactions may include video recorded by body-worn cameras, in-car video systems, digital video recorder systems, 9-1-1 phone calls, jail calling services, crime scene video, and video evidence collected during an investigation.

 As with paper documents, it is common for an organization to redact confidential information, content graphic in nature, or information safeguarded by privacy provisions prior to release outside the organization.
 SWGDE Video and Audio Redaction Guidelines Ver.
 2.0 PG.
 4